Don’t Let Em In Your House (5): Bonnamassa’s Castoff Gear Emporium

 So, during all this I came up with a plan to phone several of Nashville’s countless used guitar stores to inquire whether or not they would have any interest in placing one of my brand new amps on consignment at one of their shops.
 I really believed that might be the thing to break open the dam.

-I managed to get through to Gatekeeper Sales #1 at perhaps the World’s most prominent used & vintage guitar stores.
-They have been known to cork sniff a very large quantity of Bonnamassa’s castoff gear.
+I managed to get through to Gatekeeper Sales #1 at perhaps one of the World’s most prominent used guitar stores.
+They are known to cork sniff & resell a large proportion of Bonnamassa’s castoff gear.
 I thought that this would be great exposure.
 I was mildly surprised when they feigned mild interest.
 They mentioned that I should call back in several weeks due to unknown factors so I agreed to call back and thanked them for their time.

 I proceeded to phone several less prominent used guitar stores in Nashville and Chicago following this reception.
 I really wasn’t sure what to expect.
-Throughout the early 2000’s/2010’s most people were fairly universally receptive with me personally as well as the amplifiers.
-There were a few who weren’t but most definitely were AOK.
+Throughout the early 2000’s/2010’s most people were mostly universally receptive with me personally as well as with the work.
+There were a few who weren’t but most were definitely AOK.
 Why would Nashville be any different than anywhere else?

 Back to Nashville:

-Getting nowhere thus far, I patiently waited the required several weeks and phoned Bonnamassa’s Castoff Gear Emporium again.
+Getting nowhere, I patiently waited the required several weeks and phoned said Gear Emporium again.
 I managed to speak with Gatekeeper Sales #2 this time.
 They appeared less interested than the first one did several weeks ago.
 I patiently explained who I was and offered a small background on the work.
-They explained that they do consignments with “Boutique Builders” but that the person I needed to speak with isn’t in today and to call back another time.
+They explained that they do consignments with “boutique builders” but that the person I needed to speak with isn’t in today and to call back another time.

 I was dismayed.
 But again, I agreed to stay in touch.
 I am quite willing to walk over dead bodies to pursue my dreams.

 I called back again a week later.
-This time, I again spoke with somebody in the Office.
-I re-intorduced myself and gave a brief recount and asked if I could speak with the owner.
+This time, I spoke with somebody in the office.
+I reintroduced myself and gave a brief background and asked if I could speak with the owner.
 They flat out declined and said that the owner doesn’t want to speak with me.
 They suggested that I get with Sales.
-I decided to give them a break from me for a while and waited several months before attempting another phone call.
+I decided to give them a break for a while and waited several months before attempting another phone call.

-I was truly blessed and honored to be granted exclusive access to this in-house amplifier “expert”.
-I restated a very brief synopsis for his immaculate consideration.
-I also mentioned that I could drive to Nashville in person at their convenience to hand deliver the amps for a brief demo, and if they weren’t impressed I’d leave.
+I was truly blessed and privileged to be granted exclusive access to their in-house amplifier “expert”.
+I briefly restated the details for his immaculate consideration.
+I also mentioned that I am willing to drive to Nashville in person at their convenience and hand deliver the amps for a brief demo, and if they weren’t impressed I’d leave.

 Duly noted.